 - Google Fit Integration: The app can sync data from Google Fit.
 This app is Android-exclusive and offers a similar service to Apple Health.

 - Samsung Health Integration: The app can sync data from Samsung Health.
-With Samsung being the largest smartphone OEM in the world, we believe its fitness app (that's exclusive to it devices) should be supported as well.
+With Samsung being the largest smartphone OEM in the world, we believe its fitness app (that's exclusive to Android devices) should be supported as well.

 - Third-party Integration: The number of third-party fitness apps and activity trackers supported.
 These include Fitbit, Microsoft Health, Garmin, and more.